PurplefinNeptuna/Vostok-Mods-Collection/README.md

-# Road to Vostok Permadeath Mod
+# Road to Vostok Mods collection
 Simple mod for an experimental mod loader for Road to Vostok Public Demo 2 V2. so it's not stable, not for everyone.